 In contrast to larger impulse waves, corrective waves are smaller waves because they function as minor corrections within a much larger developing trend—the impulse wave, in this instance.
 While traders typically don’t trade to capitalize on the price movements within these smaller corrective waves, they will use the identification of corrective waves to detect larger impulse waves, where more significant profits are likely to be found.

 Typically, traders will try to identify the end of a corrective wave, which represents a low point in price where a position can be opened ahead of the swing of the impulse wave.
 The trader can then ride the impulse wave and close out at its peak, maximizing their profit from that trade.

 As we’ve mentioned previously, the Elliott Wave Theory is far from one-dimensional, regardless of how you may hear it described by some less-than-supportive traders.
 It organizes waves from smallest to largest and assigns them a series of categories:

 - Grand Supercycle

 In day-to-day forex trading, this theory can be used by determining the supercycle—or main wave—going long and then selling as the pattern runs out of steam, predicting a reversal.
-On paper, there are complications associated with using the Elliott Wave Theory, but that, in effect, is what makes this form of analysis so effective: it’s adaptable through a number of different wave categories.
+On paper, there are complications associated with using the Elliott Wave Theory, but that, in effect, is what makes this form of analysis so effective: It’s adaptable through a number of wave categories.

-Just like many other technical analysis-based theories in existence, the Elliott Wave Theory has its fans and its naysayers.
-A main weakness of the theory is that those who follow it are able to blame chart reading rather than theory weakness, while another is that the interpretation of the cycle length is open-ended.
+Just like many other technical analysis-based theories, the Elliott Wave Theory has its fans and its naysayers.
+A main weakness of the theory is that those who follow it are able to blame chart reading rather than the theory itself when they stumble, and another is that the interpretation of the cycle’s length is open-ended.